srp/julia/doc/manual/metaprogramming.rst

      1
      1

-The expression result type, which may be annotated by the user or inferred by the compiler:
+- finally, the expression result type, which may be annotated by the user or inferred by the compiler (and may be ignored completely for the purposes of this chapter):

-    julia> ex.typ
+    julia> ex1.typ
     Any

 The :func:`dump` function provides indented and annotated display of :obj:`Expr`